adriaandens/adventofcode/2022/11/README.md

 #### My code for part 2

 My code is a bit weird in that I only found out about the above _number theory_ after messing around with primes.
 So you'll see that each item and worry level is an array containing all the prime factors of the original number.
 Honestly, it's a bit of a mess because of the "+" operation.
 Additions don't play nice with prime factors.
-It also doesn't really seem necessary to find the smaller equivalent number in every case so I just did it for the addition operation.
+It also doesn't really seem necessary to find the smaller equivalent number in every case so I just did it for the addition operation where I forced to calculate the resulting number and thus could do the above switcharoo.